Well-being is relational.

 These three dimensions find their expression in three distinct frameworks, each addressing a different scale of the same fundamental question: what does it mean to tend to human beings well?

-Integrative Relational Health is a framework for human flourishing at every scale.
+Integrative Relational Health is a framework for human Well-being at every scale.

 Integrative Relational Practice moves beyond the expert-delivery model toward a different understanding of what helping requires: not the application of technique to human problems, but the ongoing development of the practitioner as a whole human being whose quality of presence, not just whose skill, determines what becomes possible in every encounter.